KQM-git/TCL/evidence/characters/pyro/klee.md

 **Significance:**

-2NO + 2 witch might be a viable set for an at least c1 klee and makes animation cancelling more worth it as it triggers \(klee’s c1\) by AAing and skills.
+2NO + 2 witch might be a viable set for an at least C1 Klee and makes animation cancelling more worth it as it triggers \(Klee’s C1\) by AAing and skills.

 ## Klee’s Q is snapshotted on cast